 - Tags: Museum, Observatory, Educational Site, Family And Kids

-About Maritime Museum Of The Atlantic, Halifax
+Maritime Museum Of The Atlantic - Review

 The museum showcases Halifax’s rich maritime heritage.
 It is located on the historic waterfront and is the oldest and largest maritime museum in Canada.
 The collection of the museum is very extensive and truly explores every aspect of maritime history through the numerous artifacts, photographs and vessels.
 Popular exhibits include the Days of Sail, the Age of Steam, Small Craft, the Canadian Navy, the Halifax Explosion, and Shipwrecks.
 There is also a permanent exhibit that gives a detailed account of the sinking of the RMS Titanic with a focus on Nova Scotia’s role in recovering the bodies of the victims, many of whom are buried in cemeteries across the city.
 There is also a gift shop called the Marine Heritage Store.

 - The Museum is wheelchair accessible, equipped with a passenger elevator and wheelchair accessible stalls in the public washrooms.